 Kākoʻo i ke kālā ma nā pae kula, ʻāpana, a me ka mokuʻāina

 The remainder of the budget is spread among EDNs 200 and 300, which provide support at all levels.
-These include instructional supports, statewide testing, administrative support (personnel, technology and fiscal), community programs such as A+ and adult education, complex area administration, the early learning office to provide pre-kindergarten programs, as well as the Board of Education a Office of the Superintendent.
+These include instructional supports, statewide testing, administrative support (personnel, technology and fiscal), community programs such as A+ and adult education, complex area administration, the early learning oihana to provide pre-kindergarten programs, as well as the Board of Education a Office of the Superintendent.

 Agencies (By EDN) that Operate Outside of the Oihana Hoonaauao